View the Foundation’s 2020 Summary of Grants – available here!

 Funding for Conservation Treks which takes urban high school youth on camping trips to Texas State and National Parks.

 Funding for afterschool programming for West Dallas youth.

 Funding for tuition assistance through the Neighboring Schools Program for students from low-income families to attend a college preparatory school founded on Christian values.

-Funding for the Women & Children’s Ministry which provides both short-term and 2-year programming for women and children in need of shelter and services.
+Funding for the Women & Children’s Ministry, which provides both short-term and two-year programming for women and children in need of shelter and services.